klaalo/shibboleth-idp-dockerized/README.md

 This is heavy handedly slimmed down image from Shibboleth Identity Provider software previously built based on [CSC fork](https://github.com/CSCfi/shibboleth-idp-dockerized) of original [Unicon image](https://github.com/Unicon/shibboleth-idp-dockerized) that has not been updated since.

 Refer to [Dockerfile](https://github.com/klaalo/shibboleth-idp-dockerized/blob/master/latest/Dockerfile) for details of current version.
-Image is not actively maintained.
-If you find it lagging behind, please do your [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+We do not promise active maintenance unless otherwise specifically agree.
+If you find images lagging behind, please do your [fork](https://github.com/login?return_to=%2Fklaalo%2Fshibboleth-idp-dockerized) and make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 Currently the purpose of this repository is to provide an image in [Dockerhub](https://hub.docker.com/r/klaalo/shibboleth-idp/tags) that is somewhat automatically updated using [Travis](https://travis-ci.org).
 I use it to develop Shibboleth IdP based services further.